w3c/sync-media-pub/docs-src/pages/sync-media-lite.md

 #### Previous/next navigation

 This user interface feature lets a user move between cues.
-When paired with the available [`group`](#group) values, it enables variation on the previous/next navigation feature, for example allowing a way to move to the next word, sentence, or paragraph.
+When paired with multiple simultaneous tracks, it enables variation on the previous/next navigation feature, for example allowing a way to move to the next word, sentence, or paragraph.

 Cues may appear in a WebVTT file in any order, not necessarily in document flow order.
 They can be sorted by timestamp when it is necessary to calculate previous and next cues.